My humble opinion:

 Class 2 and 3:

 Class 2 and 3 ceramics (class 4 has officially disappeared) have been typically based on barium titanate (Ba2TiO3), although other materials are coming into use.
 They have problems not seen in Class 1 and film capacitors, including very poor temperature drift, high voltage-coefficient-of-capacitance and, high voltage-coefficient-of-dissipation factor (all of these are different for AC and DC), high frequency-coefficient-of-capacitance and a significant aging rate.
 The higher K material, > X7R were once considered to be too unreliable to be used in critical applications, but quality is much better today.
 These capacitors age because the crystal structure they have when they are made slowly changes to another, lower K form, over time.
-The crystal structure can be be changed back by heating for several hours at 125C to 150C, after which the aging starts all over again.
+The crystal structure can be be changed back by heating for several hours at 125C to 150C.
+After cooling the aging starts all over again.

 Applied voltage affects some properties so much that these capacitors are normally characterized at no more than 1 volt AC or DC.
 Because these affects are all more dependent on applied voltage vs. maximum voltage (volts per thickness in other words) than on the absolute voltage, you can try using the highest voltage part possible, size permitting.
 The table below shows what happens to capacitance when DC voltage is applied to various ceramics.
 Capacitance vs. AC voltage, and D. F. vs. both DC and AC voltage go through more-or-less similar contortions.
 The numbers are approximate at best.
 They will vary considerably with the temperature, actual rated voltage, and with manufacturer.